RedViper87/ai-overlord/README.md

 ## Game Features

--   **Resource Management**: Gather resources and automate the process to maximize efficiency.
+-   **Resource Gathering**: Click to gather resources manually or automate the process with Auto Gatherers.
--   **Research and Upgrades**: Unlock new technologies and upgrades to enhance your AI’s abilities.
+-   **Upgrades**: Purchase and unlock various upgrades to increase efficiency and unlock new abilities.
--   **Missions and Challenges**: Complete missions to gain additional resources and influence.
--   **Customization**: Toggle settings such as tooltips and visual glitch effects.
--   **Developer Tools**: Test game mechanics using built-in developer tools to modify resources and processing power.
+-   **Processing Power**: Build a Research Lab and Quantum Computing Center to boost your processing power.
+-   **Cryptocurrency**: Unlock ViperCoin, a unique cryptocurrency that adds another layer to resource management.
+-   **Glitch Effects**: Enjoy retro-style glitch effects and customizable visuals.
+-   **Music and Sound**: Background synthwave music enhances the gaming experience.

 ## Contributing